658

 10

-Theodor Zink war ein Lehrer, Sammler, Heimatforscher und Konservator der Landesgewerbeanstalt in Kaiserslautern sowie Gründer des Theodor-Zink-Museums.
+Theodor Zink war ein deutscher Lehrer, Sammler, Heimatforscher und Konservator der Landesgewerbeanstalt in Kaiserslautern sowie Gründer des Theodor-Zink-Museums.

 10